Financial education and employee participation – a strong duo

 Tips for better communication

-Tip:Display the answers in text and visual formats, using interactive media - Develop interactive educational content for different knowledge levels
+Tip:Display the answers in text and visual formats, using interactive media and educational content for different knowledge levels

 Tip:Use gamification for playful learning

-Tip:Consider the current needs of each target group, their knowledge level, and the organization situation.
-Localize communication - Train communicators and multipliers
+Tip:Consider the current needs of each target group, their knowledge level, and the organizational context.
+Localize communication

 Tip:Plan your campaign backward from the participation deadline